 Some Keto diet side effects are found most in people who stick to a ketogenic diet long-term.
 For example, long-term Keto dieters often report reduced brain fog, increased mental clarity and an improved ability to remain focused.
 Listen in as Dani Conway describes how to build your keto diet to maximize your results.

 That’s because following a ketogenic diet stabilizes your blood sugar levels.

 Registered Nurse Jami Cooley, RN says, “Ketones are able to generate greater amounts of energy per molecule than glucose.
 Therefore, the ketones create a much more sustainable energy source for the body and do not cause the blood sugar spikes that glucose causes.”

 You’re no longer eating many carbs, so you don’t experience blood sugar spikes followed by crashes.
 And that’s great news for your brain!

 But it takes time for your body to adapt to burning fat rather than carbs for fuel.
-So if you’ve just started your keto diet, you’ll have to be a little patient before you experience these improvements for yourself.
+So if you’ve just started your keto diet, you’ll have to be a little patient before you experience this particular ketosis symptom for yourself.